-So on Fridays is Sunbathing and walking around in swimwear not permitted.
+So on Fridays is Sunbathing and walking around in swimwear are not permitted.

 If you do, is there a 100USD fine!
 There´s a sign inside every hotel about this local law.

-It looks like you can walk across to the neighbouring island with its 5*LUX on a private island, but there´s actually 50m/164feet wide channel, with a pretty strong current, and it´s way too deep to walk across.
+It looks like you can walk across to the neighbouring island with its 5*LUX on a private island, but there´s actually a 50m/164feet wide channel with a pretty strong current, and it´s way too deep to walk across.

 The island is famous for being one of few places in the world where you can see Whale Sharks all year round (I didn´t get disappointed).
 I also saw turtles, blacktip reef sharks and manta rays.